13. Managing the beamline#

 Use the mono='311' argument for the Si(311) monochromator.
 This will, in sequence, move to each edge and measure a XANES scan over a wide enough range that it should cover the edge (unless the mono is currently calibrated VERY wrongly).
 This will write a file called edges111.ini (or edges3111.ini).
 Each XANES scan uses the file /home/xf06bm/Data/Staff/mono_calibration/cal.ini as the INI file.
 Edge appropriate command line parameters will be added by the calibrate() plan.

-3. Examine the data in Athena.
+3. Examine the data in athena.
 Make sure E0 is selected correctly for all 10 edges.
 Copy those values into the first column of edges111.ini (or edges311.ini).

 Attention